How to get from IAH Airport to downtown Houston with Bus 102

 Passengers boarding Bus 102 towards downtown Houston

-When you board the bus, you will feed your fare into a machine that accepts bills and coins.
-No change will be given so make sure you have exact change or at least a couple dollars.
-Otherwise, the trip will cost you a lot more than you were expecting.
+When you board the bus, you feed your fare into a machine accepting bills and coins.
+You won’t get change back, so make sure you have exact change or at least a couple of dollars.
+Otherwise, the trip will cost you much more than expected.

-After you pay, you won’t receive any ticket or receipt, just take your belongings and find an open seat.
+After you pay, you won’t receive any ticket or receipt.
+Now, take your belongings and find an open seat.

 On board Bus 102